LAsoul88/Tomagotchi/README.md

 /* === Feature Creep === */

 // meters will fill and drain color based on the percentage they are full
+// balance the values for all meters/buttons
+//